 Although appliances are a convenience, homeowners are advised to take ample precautions when letting them run.
 A practical fire safety measure is to turn off the appliances when no one is at home.
 Smaller appliances may be unplugged when not in use.

 After purchasing any new appliances, register the product with the manufacturer.
 Homeowners who register new appliances will be notified of any recalls and can take steps to keep the home safe.
 Clean appliances regularly and inspect the electrical cords that feed power to the units.

 Fire safety is every homeowner’s responsibility.
 Despite using appliances carefully, a fire can break out.
 When you are confronted with fire damage, consult ServiceMaster EMT.
 Our fire damage restoration experts will return your damaged home or business to its pre-loss condition fast.

 The eruption of flames is not the only worry home and business owners will face.
 Fires lead to smoke and soot damage, which causes secondary damage to belongings and building materials.
 Marble, wood and aluminum will suffer permanent discoloration and etching if not addressed promptly.

 ServiceMaster EMT technicians arrive quickly after your call to assess the damage and develop a fire damage restoration plan.
 Our comprehensive restoration services include emergency pre-cleaning, wall, ceiling and upholstery cleaning, carpet cleaning, smoke and soot cleaning and odor removal.

-Home and business owners with properties in southern California, Nevada and Mohave County, AZ, are urged to call ServiceMaster EMT as soon as the fire is extinguished.
+Home and business owners with properties in southern California and Nevada, are urged to call ServiceMaster EMT as soon as the fire is extinguished.
 Our professional and reliable fire damage restoration crews respond to emergency calls 24 hours a day, 365 days a year.